doakey3/HotBunks/README.rst

 =========
 .. image:: Textures/UI/Commands/HotBunk.png

-Automatically unassigns a bunk when a pawn exits the bed.
+Allows the player to mark a bed as a "Hot Bunk".
+Hot bunks are automatically unassigned when a pawn exits the bed.
 Allows multiple pawns to share the same bed as long as their sleep schedules are different.

 Usage
 =====